A-Z | Portals | Course Login | Web Mail

 The HLC/NCA evaluates the university in terms of its mission and the agency's standards or criteria.
 It assesses formal educational activities, governance and administration, financial stability, admissions and student servies, institutional resources, student learning, institutional effectiveness, and relationships with internal and external constituencies.
 The university's status as fully accredited allows students to receive federal financial aid and facilitates transfer of credit to other institutions.
 Accreditation is ongoing, and must be renewed every 10 years.

-The self-study report is intended to assist the HLC/NCA Site Team visiting UC Denver in April 2011.
+The self-study report is intended to assist the HLC/NCA Site Team visiting CU Denver in April 2021.
 It summarizes the findings of the university's self-study evaluation process and is organized according to the criteria established by the HLC/NCA.

-The self-study report describes much of what UC Denver learned about itself and its potential during the conception and evolution of the strategic plan during 2007-08.
+The self-study report describes much of what CU Denver learned about itself and its potential during the conception and evolution of the strategic plan during 2007-08.

 The university views this process as a unique opportunity for focused introspection about its strengths and challenges--and a chance to gain thoughtful feedback from this team of consultant-evaluators from the HLC/NCA.